Children's Film Society India,

 The section will screen children’s fiction that adheres to globally recognized standards of excellence in film-making.

 The films eligible for the International Competition Section must be: Fiction-Live action (Feature length); Fiction-Live action (Short); Animation (Feature length); Animation (Short).
-Films with duration of 60 minutes or more will be considered Features and films with duration of less than 60 minutes will be considered Shorts.
+Films with duration of 60 minutes or more will be considered Features and films with duration of 59 to 10 Minutes will be considered Shorts.

 All Indian films must be censored by CBFC.

 JURY INTERNATIONAL The Chairman of CFSI appoints the members and Chairperson of the International Jury.
 The Jury is composed of five eminent personalities from India and abroad.
 A person who has participated in the production/ promotion of any film selected for the section may not serve on the Jury.
 Chairman, CFSI or his representative may attend jury deliberations but will take no part in the voting.
 Jury members are sworn to secrecy.
 Jury discussions ballots remain strictly confidential.

 CHILDREN’s JURY INTERNATIONAL The Chairman of CFSI appoints the members of the International Children’s Jury from amongst the child delegates attending the Festival.
 The Children’s Jury is composed of seven children aged 8 to 14, representing regional diversity.
 At least three members of the children’s jury must be girls.